 All of these signs and symptoms are grounds for concern—but the good news is, recovery is always possible.
 The first step is seeking clinical intervention through a treatment center.

-How to Help a Loved One with Meth Addiction
+How to Help a Meth Addict to Recovery

 What do you do when you witness a friend or loved one showing some of these warning signs?
 First, remind yourself that you cannot “fix” the problem or force anyone into rehab.
 What you can do is offer love and support.
 Let your loved one know that you are worried, and that you wish to see them get better.
 Contact Above It All for help intervening.